hateinterlude/archive/guides/PC Optimization Guide (XOS)/README.md

 If you sign in to your Microsoft Account at any point, select “Microsoft apps only”, otherwise this will break your sign in.

-Let me know if you need any extra help @ twitter/discord: alyxrtw
+Let me know if you need any extra help @ twitter: alyxrtw

 ## Requirements
 - USB stick (I used a 32gb one, 16gb should be enough)